JOB OPENINGS

 Here is some experience and skills we are looking for:

-• High School diploma or GED equivalent; and
+● High school diploma or GED; and

-• Any equivalent combination of experience and training which provides the knowledge and abilities necessary to perform the work.
+● Any equivalent combination of experience and training that provides the knowledge and abilities necessary to perform the duties of this job.

 Job Description (PDF)